lyli888/Level-8-Web-Scraping-Document-Databases/README.md

 # Mission to Mars

-### NOTE: This is a back-end application that collects data from web pages, aggregates the information to store in a MongoDB database, & then updates & publishes to a web page.
+### This is a back-end application that collects data, images, & statistics from web pages, aggregates the information to store in a MongoDB database, & then updates & publishes to a single HTML web page.
 Refer to [screenshots of scrape function](https://github.com/lyli888/Level-9-Web-Scraping-MongoDB/tree/main/Screenshots%20of%20Scrape%20Function) for project results.

-Scrape various websites for data/images/statistics related to the Mission to Mars, store the data in MongoDB, and display the information in a single HTML page.

 ## Step 1 - Scraping